openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 MUST first create an Event Stream.
 An Event Receiver creates a stream by making an HTTP POST request to the Configuration Endpoint.
 On receiving a valid request the Event Transmitter responds with a "201 Created" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.
+The Receiver SHOULD check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.

 If a stream already exists, and the Transmitter allows multiple streams with the same Receiver, the Event Transmitter MUST respond with a new stream ID.
 If the